DOES YOUR CONTRACTOR INSURANCE COVER THESE COMMON INJURIES?

 Deep excavation pits and trenches pose a major risk to contractors on sites.
 Without demarcations and warning signs, it is very easy for a contractor to drop into deep trenches and pits on a busy site.

-Furthermore, trench collapse is also a high-risk hazard that must be prepared against.
+Furthermore, you must prepare against trench collapse.
+It is also a high-risk hazard.
 If the weak walls of a deep excavation pit are not sloped, or supported by planking and strutting, they risk collapsing and burying workers inside the pit.

-Deep excavation trenches and pits are dangerous and should be treated as such.
+Deep excavation trenches and pits are dangerous.
 Accidents related to deep excavation falls and collapses may lead to bone fractures, spinal cord injuries, dislocation of joints, or even death.

-Your contractors insurance will not cover your workers for these injuries.
-However, should the client be injured, your contractors general liability insurance will provide cover.
+Your workers do not have cover from your contractors insurance for these injuries.
+However, should the client receive an injury, your contractors general liability insurance will provide cover.

 The long-term exposure to some conditions on construction sites may have serious health implications for contractors.
-Exposure to dusty construction sites, for instance, may lead to respiratory complications and impaired vision.
-Excessive vibrations from hand tools may weaken the muscle control; and long-term exposure to excessive noise often causes Tinnitus which is the constant ringing of the ears.
+Further, exposure to dusty construction sites, for instance, may lead to respiratory complications and impaired vision.
+Additionally, excessive vibrations from hand tools may weaken the muscle control; and long-term exposure to excessive noise often causes Tinnitus which is the constant ringing of the ears.
 For welders, eye impairment is a possible implication due to excessive light.

 Here again, your contractors general liability insurance will not cover your workers for these injuries.

 Many accidents can happen during the use of plant and equipment on site.
-These may be caused by mishandling, negligence, lack of expertise, lack of training on the use of new equipment, using mechanical equipment without protection or safety guards, or simply an equipment malfunction.
+As such, these may be caused by mishandling, negligence, lack of expertise, lack of training on the use of new equipment, using mechanical equipment without protection or safety guards, or simply an equipment malfunction.

 These accidents may lead to cuts and grazes, paralysis, lacerations, amputations or even death, depending on the equipment.

-You may have been led to believe that general liability insurance is sufficient risk management for these injuries to your employees.
+You may believe that general liability insurance is sufficient risk management for these injuries to your employees.
 This is incorrect.
 General liability insurance does not cover employee injuries.

 Contractor Insurance Alone Does Not Protect Your Employees